simoneSantoni/NLP-orgs-markets/week1/ps_1.md

 1. extract the birth date of Diplo (note: stick with the format reported in the raw data, namely, `month` (in letters) + `whitespace` + `day` + `comma` + `year`
-2. extract the number at which Diplo's albunm Revolution debuted in 2013
+2. extract the number at which Diplo's album Revolution debuted in 2013
 3. extract the names of Diplo's collaborators